What is boric acid powder?

 BCl3 + 3H2O → H3BO3 + 3HCl

-- On fusion with NH4HF2 ultimately BF3 obtained.
-H3BO3 acts as a strong acid in anhydrous H2SO4 solution.
+- On fusion with NH4HF2 ultimately BF3 is obtained.
+It acts as a strong acid in anhydrous sulfuric or nitric acid solution.